Grand Ski Tristan Shu 21.01 31Grand Ski Tristan Shu 21.01 31

 Commited professionals across the resort

-The mountain professionals play a key role in conveying good practices.
-Our instructors, coaches and ski area operators are all firmly committed to this approach.
+Mountain professionals play a key role in passing on good practices.
+Ski instructors, coaches and ski area professionals are fully committed to this approach.

 Providing clear information